NEW BOOKS • • • All of Sanora Babb's work is now in print!

 A memoir of how the author experienced pioneer life in a one-room dugout, eye-level with the land that supported, tormented and beguiled her; where her family fought for their lives against drought, crop-failure, starvation, and almost unfathomable loneliness.
 Learning to read from newspapers that lined the dugout’s dirt walls, she grew up to be a journalist, then a writer of unforgettable books.

 A clear-eyed and unsentimental story of the Dunne family as they struggle to survive in the Oklahoma Panhandle while never losing faith in themselves.
-Even when they flee to California and face even worse circumstances as migrant workers.
-Written with empathy for their plight, this powerful narrative is based upon the author’s firsthand experiences of the dust storms and migrant camps in California.
+Even when they flee the Dust Bowl to California and face even worse circumstances as migrant workers.
+Written with empathy for their plight, this powerful narrative is based upon the author’s firsthand experiences of the dust storms and migrant camps in California in the late 1930s.

 Erin Royston Battat devotes an entire chapter to Sanora Babb and her novel Whose Names Are Unknown.
 She writes: Babb’s subject matter was close to her heart; she wrote about rural people in her native region of the high plains.
 "These were the people I knew all my life, [Babb] wrote . . .
 I knew them and lived with them through the hard pioneering days of breaking new land, of more prosperous days, of the early depression years.”
-Within the chapter Battat addresses populism, regionalism, and gender in Babb’s novel and her vision of interracial unionism.
 (University of North Carolina Press, 2014)